Everything You Need to Know About RV Antifreeze

 Here’s a quick video explaining how to sanitize your RV’s fresh water tank:

 You should never dump RV antifreeze on the ground when you flush your system.
-It should be disposed of properly (more on that below), as it can harm plants and animals if consumed.
+It should be disposed of properly (more on that below), as if consumed, it can harm plants and animals.

 Is RV Antifreeze Toxic to Animals?